 Currently, there are eight million digital masters available for on-demand retrieval in our 2PB (petabyte) Digital Content Repository (DCR), which is equal to the sum of information found within all research libraries at U.S. colleges and universities.

-Beyond the recording industry, Iron Mountain has worked with entertainment companies and organizations including the USC School of Cinematic Arts, Paramount Pictures, and Corbis/Getty Images.
+Beyond the recording industry, Iron Mountain has worked with entertainment companies and organizations including the USC School of Cinematic Arts and Corbis/Getty Images.
 After acquiring the Bettmann Archive in 1995, Corbis worked with Iron Mountain to manage the digitization and archiving efforts of over 11 million images.
 The collection contains some of the world’s most recognizable photographic images – from Albert Einstein to Rosa Parks to a work crew perched on a girder above New York City (below).